ysmnltf/MLP-Numpy/README.md

-# Implementing a MLP Classifier with NumPy
+# An MLP Classifier Implementation with NumPy

-In the notebook, a multi-layer Perceptron classifier is implemented using numpy library.
+In the notebook, a Multi-layer Perceptron classifier is implemented using the NumPy library.

 ## Dataset